Reviewed by Laura Angers, LPC

 Meat that has been processed usually has been mixed with additives.
 It is not as nutritional as unprocessed meats.
 The lack of nutrients can be a cause for symptoms of depression.

 What Our Bodies Need

 Now that you have a beginning understanding of the connection between food and depression, it's time to learn what our bodies need and the food that helps battle depression.

 It may seem like an immense task when thinking about food and depression since feeling depressed can often lead you to eat those same foods you need to eliminate from your diet.
 Nevertheless, changing your diet to foods that help with depression can be a start to healing.
 So what is the food that helps battle depression?

 - Good Carbohydrates

 Complex carbohydrates are different from the simple ones found in sugar because our bodies convert them more slowly than simple carbs.
 This provides a steadier flow of energy to our brains.
 So, including fruits, vegetables, whole-grain foods, and legumes in our diet is one way to lower the symptoms of depression.

-We may not think of water as a "food"; however, it makes up most of our brain, so even when we are a little dehydrated, we can suffer from irritability.
+We may not think of water as a "food"; however, it makes up most of our brain, so even when we are a little dehydrated, we can experience irritability.
 So, before grabbing that cup of caffeine when you're feeling moody, reach for a glass of water instead.